mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/README.md

 - A response object wrapper is created for each resource action in order to guide the implementer in producing only results that are compatible with the RAML definition.
 - Custom annotations are generated for HTTP methods that are not part of the core JAX-RS specification.
-- Objects are generated when taken from RAML 1.0 object types.
+- Objects defined as RAML 1.0 objects are generated.
 These objects are not as flexible as we want right now, but we are hoping to make them more flexible are we figure this out.
 - Objects are also generated based on json schemas to represent request/response entities.
 - English is the language used in the interface and method names generation.